geanders/weathermetrics/README.md

 Citation for package
 --------------------

+For conversions other than heat index, cite this package as:

+G. Brooke Anderson, Roger D. Peng, and Joshua M. Ferreri.
+2016. `weathermetrics`: Functions to Convert Between Weather Metrics.
+R package version 1.2.1.9000.

-To cite this package, use:
+To cite this package when calculating the heat index, use:

 Anderson GB, Bell ML, Peng RD.
 2013.
 Methods to calculate the heat index as an exposure metric in environmental health research.
 Environmental Health Perspectives 121(10):1111-1119.